BotPrometheus/Crius-Arduino-Mega-Flight-controller/README.md

 Use at your own risk.

-Also I have to mention that the main code comes from mister http://www.brokking.net/
+Also I have to mention that the main idea comes from mister http://www.brokking.net/

 I made a lot of changes and I will make more.
 Firstly I want to use sonar for self-landing and takeoff.
 Secondly a lot of other things. ;)